 ^

-Remember from the borrowing rules that if we have an immutable reference to something, we cannot also take a mutable reference.
-Since clear needs to truncate the String, it tries to take a mutable reference, which fails.
-Not only has Rust made our API easier to use, but it’s also eliminated an entire class of errors at compile time!
+Recall from the borrowing rules that if we have an immutable reference to something, we cannot also take a mutable reference.
+Because clear needs to truncate the String, it tries to take a mutable reference, which fails.
+Not only has Rust made our API easier to use, but it has also eliminated an entire class of errors at compile time!

-String Literals are Slices
+String Literals Are Slices

-Remember how we talked about string literals being stored inside of the binary itself?
-Now that we know about slices, we can now properly understand string literals.
+Recall that we talked about string literals being stored inside the binary.
+Now that we know about slices, we can properly understand string literals:

 let s = "Hello, world!";

-The type of s here is &str: It’s a slice, pointing to that specific point of the binary.
+The type of s here is &str: it’s a slice pointing to that specific point of the binary.
 This is also why string literals are immutable; &str is an immutable reference.

 String Slices as Arguments

-Knowing that you can take slices of both literals and Strings leads us to one more improvement on first_word, and that’s its signature:
+Knowing that you can take slices of literals and Strings leads us to one more improvement on first_word, and that’s its signature:

 fn first_word(s: &String) -> &str {

-A more experienced Rustacean would write this one instead because it allows us to use the same function on both Strings and &strs:
+A more experienced Rustacean would write the following line instead because it allows us to use the same function on both Strings and &strs:

 fn first_word(s: &str) -> &str {

 If we have a string slice, we can pass that as the argument directly.
 If we have a String, we can pass a slice of the entire String.
-This makes our API more general and useful without losing any functionality:
+Defining a function to take a string slice argument instead of a reference to a String makes our API more general and useful without losing any functionality:

 Filename: src/main.rs